Zambia : Mukwita urges youth to take up entrepreneurship

 Mr Chota noted that a follow up interactive meeting with the participation of an expert on youth empowerment from the Ministry of Youth, Sport and Child Development is planned for the next one month.

-This is contained in a statement issued in Belin by Frist secretary Press and Public Relations Kelly Kaunda and made available to Zanis in Lusaka today.
+This is contained in a statement issued in Belin by Frist secretary Press and Public Relations Kelly Kaunda and made available to media in Lusaka yesterday.